 The original Lyons tea rooms had humble beginnings.
 The first Lyons Tea Shop opened in September 1894 in Piccadilly with 200 seats.
 The tea shops grew quickly in popularity and in 1909, Lyons started opening and operating its famous Lyons Corner House restaurants and two Maison Lyons Corner House institutions, one of which was located at Marble Arch.
 These were huge restaurants and department stores covering four to five levels with each floor featuring a different thematic restaurant and its own orchestra playing nonstop for patrons.

-The ground floor featured a large food hall stocking Lyon brand speciality products, as well as hams, cakes, pastries, hand-made chocolates, exotic fruits, wines, cheeses, flowers and more.
+The ground floor at Marble Arch featured a large food hall stocking Lyon brand speciality products, as well as hams, cakes, pastries, hand-made chocolates, exotic fruits, wines, cheeses, flowers and more.
 The closest contemporary comparison would be the food halls of Harrods or Fortnum & Mason.

-Lyons Corner House and Maison Lyons were notorious for their waitresses, affectionately known as ‘Nippies’ following an in-house renaming challenge for the wait staff in 1925.
-The nickname originated from the waitresses tendency to ‘nip’ around as they worked so quickly.
-The terms became so ubiquitous that it passed into the language via the Oxford English Dictionary.
-Nippies soon became a national icon, known for their distinct uniforms, and appeared in advertising, on product packages, and on promotional items.
+Lyons Corner House and Maison Lyons were famous for their waitresses, affectionately known as Nippies’.
+The nickname was chosen because the waitresses tended to nip around speedily as they worked.
+The term became so ubiquitous it passed into the language via the Oxford English Dictionary.
+Nippies’ were known for their distinct uniforms, and appeared in advertising, on product packages, and on promotional items.